yusanshi/emgithub/README.md

 - Support permanent links to [a file](https://docs.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files) or [a code snippet](https://docs.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet) (use `#` to slice code).

 - Specify TAB width with `?ts=`.
 Note when used together with code slicing, you should combine them like this: `?ts=2#L4-L12`.
-- Support Markdown (`*.md`) and Jupyter Notebook (`*.ipynb`) rendering, although currently LaTeX is not supported.
+- Support Markdown (`*.md`) and Jupyter Notebook (`*.ipynb`) rendering.
-- If the preview in https://emgithub.com/ is OK but it looks strange when embedded into the target web page, chances are that the style is override by the target web page.
+- If the preview in https://emgithub.com/ is OK but it looks strange when embedded into the target web page, chances are that the styles are overridden by the target web page.
 In this case, you may need to write some CSS styles to fix it (and `!important` may be needed).
 Below is the skeleton for embedding which may be helpful for writing CSS styles.

   ```html
   <div class="emgithub-container">